pypa/cibuildwheel/docs/options.md

 This option can also be set using the [command-line option](#command-line) `--platform`.

 !!! tip
-    If you have Docker installed on macOS or Linux, you can locally debug your cibuildwheel Linux config, instead of pushing to CI to test every change.
+    If you have Docker installed, you can locally debug your cibuildwheel Linux config, instead of pushing to CI to test every change.
 For example:

     ```bash
     export CIBW_BUILD='cp37-*'